WojOstr/API-server/README.md

-# ProvectusInternship_WojciechOstrowski
+# API Server

-Hi, this is my approach on this task.
-I'm sorry about uploading docker container on github,
-but I'm not familiar with it and I coulnd't figure it out.
-It is fulyl written in Python,
-App is using Flask to host simple service with given endpoints:
+Hi, this is my attempt to create contenarized Rest API service with Flask.
+Service host data of users which is stored in 02-src-data and then proccesed to be saved into minio bucket and processed_data directory.
+Service includes directory 02-src-data which is being monitored by main script of app and update processed data every 30 minutes.
+All changes are overwritten.
+Service hosts 3 simple endpoints:
 - GET /data
 - POST /data
 - GET /stats